SolhavenGames/Elementals-of-Tulia/GaeaArc/CharacterArcs/ZezriArcGaea.md

-# Zezri "Umbriss" Duro | Gaea Saga Journey
+# Zezri "Umbriss" Duro | Gaea Arc Journey
 <sub> **_My power will always be used for good, until it kills me._** <sub>
 ## Structure
 **Starting State**: A saddened and defeated leader, Zezri wanders, looking for any sort of purpose.